What is psoriasis?

 Types of psoriasis

-There are different types of psoriasis, the most common being chronic plaque psoriasis, which tends to affect the knees, elbows, lower back and scalp.
+Plaque psoriasis is the most common type.
+It tends to affect the knees, elbows, lower back and scalp.
 Lesions are raised and red with silvery-white scales.

 What causes psoriasis?

 The exact cause is not known, but the immune system is known to be overactive in people with psoriasis.
-A type of immune cell known as a T cell attacks healthy skin, triggering the skin cells to turn over at a faster rate than normal (in days instead of weeks).
-This leads to thickening of the skin and shedding as scales.
+A type of immune cell known as a T cell attacks healthy skin, triggering the skin cells to turn over at a faster rate than normal.

 Factors that may trigger psoriasis or make it worse (flare up) include: